The 23 Types Of OkCupid Messages Every Woman Gets From Men (Because That Was Clearly Copied-And-Pasted)

 If you think your messages might fit into categories 1 to 22, take a few pointers from these users, who ended up getting responses and ultimately dates.

-making me feel like a piece of meat is also much appreciated.
+Oh, and not making me feel like a piece of meat is also much appreciated.

 Images: sjoerdlammers/Flickr; Getty Images (1); Giphy (2); Suzannah Weiss/OKCupid